codota/terraform-google-gke-tabnine/examples/complete/README.md

-# Tabnine Cluster Example
+# Tabnine Complete Example

-This is an example of managing Tabnine cluster
+This is an example of managing Tabnine cluster with Tabnine installation

 ## Use